eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 1. The App includes the access token in the request to the Marketplace Application.
 1. The Marketplace Application validates the access token (to validate access tokens, the Marketplace Application needs to occasionally get a public key from the IAM).
 1. The Marketplace Application processes the request.
-1. The Marketplace Application sends the appropriate response.
+1. The Marketplace Application sends the appropriate response. -->

 ## The customer registers their AIIDA instance

 ![](./figures/marketplace-register-aiida.svg)

-The prerequisite of this workflow is that the customer uses the AIIDA Smartphone App to register their AIIDA instance at the Marketplace, which leads to sending the AIIDA IP and ID to the Marketplace and storing them as an AIIDA instance at the Database.
+The prerequisite for this workflow is that the customer uses the AIIDA Smartphone App to register their AIIDA instance at the Marketplace, which leads to sending the AIIDA IP and ID to the Marketplace, and storing them as an AIIDA instance in the Database.

 1. The customer requests to register their AIIDA instance at the Customer Mobile App using the AIIDA ID.
 1. The Customer Mobile App forwards the registration request to the Marketplace Application, including the AIIDA ID.